What do you think of this? Should fighting games move to PC to get the sponsorship bucks and move out of the kiddie pool?

 High initial investment (buying game-capable computers so you can eventually earn bigger sponsor profits) is a big deal, but all of these factors are likely to eat up a lot of time at events, and games have been killed for less when it comes to increasing setup time.
 I’d love to see PCs become the system of choice and for us to ultimately earn more sponsorship bucks and hit the big leagues, but there’s a lot of unmentioned barriers here that also need to be addressed.

 It’s worth mentioning skullgirls and fantasy strike again, they do a LOT in software to work around the deficits of playing on PC.
 Skullgirls allows flawless hotswapping, lets you select which controller is assigned to which player.
 Fantasy Strike lets you hold down 2 buttons at the same time on any controller to assign buttons for that controller, so you don’t need to navigate menus or figure out what the name of the particular controller you’re holding is to edit its configuration.
 This means if the controller is read by the PC at all, it’ll work and can be set up in seconds.
+It also has a menu that can be operated by mouse, not just controller/keyboard, so you never need to guess which keys are bound to buttons.
 Both have tap to set, which is thankfully a standard nowadays.
 Also, on console, you have hard-coded buttons that always interact the same way in menus, and on PC you can’t make that same assumption, so Skullgirls assigns LK as confirm and MK as cancel, which means you can accidentally reassign those, and your directional inputs to stupid things and mess up your ability to navigate menus, which fantasy strike fixes by allowing you to reassign everything by holding any two buttons on any menu, which isn’t dependent on your current button layout.